 Forested Floodplains dominated by exotics, including black alder, several willows, and Floodplain meadows dominated by cattails or purple loosestrife are of midlevel concern.
-Even with the presence of exotics, forested Floodplains are vital to the continued function/capacity of the floodplain.
+Even with the presence of exotics, forested Floodplains are vital to the continued function/capacity of the Floodplain.
 Whenever possible, these areas should be left undisturbed.
 Restoration of these areas with native plants is usually useful in enhancing its function, appearance, and wildlife value.

-Floodplain's function and capacity should not be diminished.
+Floodplains of midlevel concern should not be built upon.
+In any case, the Floodplain's function and capacity should not be diminished.
 Where enhancement of capacity and function can be done, it should be.